ElektraInitiative/libelektra/src/plugins/jni/README.md

 (Argumentation for -500 in status)

-- In Debian Wheezy you cannot use openjdk: you get a linker error because of some missing private SUN symbols.
+- In Debian Wheezy/Jessie you cannot use openjdk: you get a linker error because of some missing private SUN symbols.
   Maybe just the cmake mechanism to find java is broken.
 - Only a single java plugin can be loaded
-- when this plugin is enabled, valgrind detects memory problems even if the plugin is not mounted.
+- When this plugin is enabled, valgrind detects memory problems even if the plugin is not mounted.